mongodb/mongo-hhvm-driver/serialization.rst

 The type specific interfaces include all of the methods from the original class, with the exact same arguments and return types.

-For example, a user-defined ``MyUTCDateTime`` class needs to implement the ``MongoDB\BSON\UTCDateTimeInterface`` and ``MongoDB\BSON\TypeWrapper`` interfaces.
+For example, a user-defined ``UTCDateTimeWrapper`` class needs to implement the ``MongoDB\BSON\UTCDateTimeInterface`` and ``MongoDB\BSON\TypeWrapper`` interfaces.

+It is not necessary to return an object from the ``createFromBSONType`` "factory" method.
+You may also return a simple scalar value.

 TypeMaps
 --------